yiisoft/db/docs/en/queries/bind-parameters.md

 ## Bind parameter

 `bindParam()` binds a parameter to the specified variable name.
-It is recommended to use this method to bind parameter values to ensure the security of your application.
+It's recommended to use this method to bind parameter values to ensure the security of your application.

 For example, the following code binds the value `2` and `user2` to the named placeholders `:id` and `:name`.